Skip to main content

 • 360° markers: Customize marker visibility to enhance your image analysis and inspection experience:

-• Visibility: Turn markers on and off.
+• Visible: Turn markers on and off.

 • Turn on and off grid axis directions using Show or hide axis in the toolbar.